effector/effector/docs/api/effector/Event.md

 ### `filterMap(fn)`

-Creates a new event, which will be called after the original event is called if `fn` returns a value other than **undefined**.\
+Creates a new event, which will be called after the original event is called if `fn` returns a value other than **undefined**.
-Imagine you come to the product shop and you have let's say a task: you should buy 10 apples, but only red otherwise nothing.
+Imagine a situation, you come up to a grocery store and you have let's say a task: you need to buy 10 apples, but only those that are red, otherwise nothing.
 Let's consider by steps:

 1. Take one apple;
-2. Have a look red(put in a pack) or no(take another).
+2. Have a look, is it red(put in a pack) or not(take another).

-And you repeat this till no complete a task.
-Now think about it in Effector context and we consider the positive case:
+And you repeat this until you complete the task.
+Now think about it in the Effector terms and we consider the positive case:

 1. Take an apple - event;
-2. Have a look red or no - filter;
+2. Have a look,  red or no - filter;
 3. You keep it - map;
 4. Put in pack - event.
 5. Pack - store